SAN ANTONIO BLACK INTERNATIONAL FILM FESTIVAL - SABIFF

 San Antonio Black International Film Festival (SABIFF) serves as a vehicle to support, advocate and showcase quality Black films and filmmakers international in scope, and expose all audiences to diverse industry professionals, impactful events, and films created by, for and about people of African Descent throughout the Diaspora.

-San Antonio Black International Film Festival was recently launched in February 2019, our goal is to present a variety of video/filmmakers and film professionals of African Descent, to audiences through their film products, genres, panel discussions, lectures, and training opportunities.
+San Antonio Black International Film Festival was launched in February 2019, our goal is to present a variety of video/filmmakers and film professionals of African Descent, to audiences through their film products, genres, panel discussions, lectures, and training opportunities.
 SABIFF affirms that Black film matters.
-Movies in the form of narratives or documentaries, have the capacity to educate, enlighten, and entertain audiences.
-Our hope with presenting international films and interesting programming is to open the eyes of audience members, to get a better understanding of cultures, subject matters, and people who may feel marginalized.
-We aspire to elevate conversations, and bring light to stories that have been overlooked, stereotyped, or ignored by mass media.
+Movies in the form of narratives or documentaries, have the capacity to educate, enlighten, entertain, and empower audiences.
+Our hope with presenting international films and impactful programming is to normalize and expose our stories to audiences, for people to get a better understanding of cultures, subject matters, and people underrepresented in mainstream media.
+We aspire to elevate conversations, and bring light to stories that have been overlooked, stereotyped, or ignored by the film industry.